snakemake/snakemake/docs/snakefiles/rules.rst

 By setting ``shadow: "shallow"``, the top level files and directories are symlinked, so that any relative paths in a subdirectory will be real paths in the filesystem.
 The setting ``shadow: "full"`` fully shadows the entire subdirectory structure of the current workdir.
 The setting ``shadow: "minimal"`` only symlinks the inputs to the rule.
 Once the rule successfully executes, the output file will be moved if necessary to the real path as indicated by ``output``.

-Shadow directories are stored one per rule execution in ``.snakemake/shadow/``, and are cleared on subsequent snakemake invocations unless the ``--keep-shadow`` command line argument is used.

 Typically, you will not need to modify your rule for compatibility with ``shadow``, unless you reference parent directories relative to your workdir in a rule.

 .. code-block:: python